ddimaria/wmcp/wmcp-361/README.md

 * Investments Process: the strategy for investments (e.g. small cap, ...etc)
 * Fund Performance: assess how well it's doing
-* Team Assesment: well resourced and experience leves
+* Team Assesment: well resourced and experience levels
 * Parent Company or Asset Management Firm: do they have a good history
 * Price Tag: analyze the price of the investment